-''' [DISPLAY]NGCGUI POSTAMBLE = postamble filename Ttem: Example: [DISPLAY]NGCGUI_POSTAMBLE = bye.ngc Optional, when specified, the file is appended to a subfiles.
-Note: Files created with "Custom" tab pages use the postamble specified with the page.
-[DISPLAY]NGCGUI_OPTIONS = opt1 opt2 ...
-Item: Example: [DISPLAY]NGCGUI_OPTIONS = nonew noremove Note: Multiple options are separated by blanks.
-By default, ngcgui configures tab pages so that: 1) a user can make new tabs 2) a user can remove tabs (except for the last remaining one) 3) finalized files are automatically sent to linuxCNC 4) an image frame (iframe) is made available to display an image for the subfile (if an image is provided) 5) the ngcgui result file sent to linuxCNC is terminated with an m2 (and incurs m2 side-effects) The options nonew, noremove, noauto, noiframe, nom2 respectively disable these default behaviors.
-By default, if an image (.png,.gif,jpg,pgm) file is found in the same directory as the subfile, the image is displayed in the iframe.
-Specifying the noiframe option makes available additional buttons for selecting a preamble, subfile, and postamble and additional checkboxes.
-Selections of the checkboxes are always available with special keys: Ctrl-R Toggle "Retain values on Subfile read" Ctrl-E Toggle "Expand subroutine" Ctrl-a Toggle "Autosend" (Ctrl-k lists all keys and functions) If noiframe is specified and an image file is found, the image is displayed in a separate window and all functions are available on the tab page.
+'''

+[DISPLAY]NGCGUI_SUBFILE = subfile_filename

+Ttem:

+Example: [DISPLAY]NGCGUI_SUBFILE = simp.ngc

+Example: [DISPLAY]NGCGUI_SUBFILE = xyz.ngc

+Example: [DISPLAY]NGCGUI_SUBFILE = ""

+Note:

+Use one or more items to specify ngcgui-compatible

+subfiles that require an axis tab page on startup.

+A "Custom" tab will be created when the filename is "".

+A user can use a "Custom" tab to browse the file system

+and identify preamble, subfile, and postamble files.

+[DISPLAY]NGCGUI_PREAMBLE = preamble_filename

+It.em:

+Example: [DISPLAY]NGCGUI_PREAMBLE = in_std.ngc

+Note:

+Optional, when specified, the file is prepended to all subfiles.

+Files created with "Custom" tab pages use the preamble specified

+with the page.

+[DISPLAY]NGCGUI_POSTAMBLE = postamble_filename

+Item:

+Example: [DISPLAY]NGCGUI POSTAMBLE = bye.ngc

+Optional, when specified, the file is appended to all subfiles.

+Note:

+Files created with "Custom" tab pages use the postamble specified

+with the page.

+[DISPLAY]NGCGUI OPTIONS = opt1 opt2 ...

+Item:

+Example: [DISPLAY]NGCGUI_OPTIONS = nonew noremove

+Multiple options are separated by blanks.

+Note:

+By default, ngcgui configures tab pages so that:

+1) a user can make new tabs

+2) a user can remove tabs (except for the last remaining one)

+3) finalized files are automatically sent to axis

+4) an image frame (iframe) is made available to display

+an image for the subfile

+The options nonew, noremove, noauto, noiframe respectively

+disable these default behaviors.

+By default, if an image (.png,.gif,jpg,pgm) file

+is found in the same directory as the subfile, the

+image is displayed in the iframe.
+Specifying

+the noiframe option makes available additional buttons

+for selecting a preamble, subfile, and postamble and

+additional checkboxes.
+Selections of the checkboxes

+are always available with special keys:

+Ctrl-R Toggle "Retain values on Subfile read"

+Ctrl-E Toggle "Expand subroutine"

+'''

+Ctrl-a Toggle "Autosend" (Ctrl-k lists all keys and functions)

+If noiframe is specified and an image file is found, the image is displayed in a separate window and all functions are available on the tab page.

 The NGCGUI_OPTIONS apply to all ngcgui tabs except that the nonew, noremove, and noiframe options are not applicable for "Custom" tabs.
 Do not use "Custom" tabs if you want to limit the user's ability to select subfiles or create additional tab pages.
-[DISPLAY]GCMC_INCLUDE_PATH = dirname1:dirname2:...
-Item: Example: [DISPLAY]GCMC_INCLUDE_PATH = /home/myname/gcmc_includes:/home/myname/ gcmc_includes2 Optional, each directory will be included when gcmc is invoked Note: using the option: --include dirname '''